build-on-aws/content/concepts/what-is-sagemaker/index.md

 ### SageMaker Jumpstart

 Amazon SageMaker JumpStart gives you quick access to prebuilt machine learning solutions, sample notebooks, and hosted models that can be customized and deployed with little machine learning expertise required.
 JumpStart allows you to choose from a catalog of solutions like tabular data processing, computer vision, and natural language processing to get started quickly on building and training ML models.
 Also JumpStart integrates with other SageMaker capabilities.
 The notebooks leverage features like Clarify, Data Wrangler, Feature Store, and Model Monitor.
-You can use sagemake jumpstart to acceleratr your machine learning journey through reusable assets, templates, and models.
+You can use SageMaker JumpStart to accelerate your machine learning journey through reusable assets, templates, and models.

 ### SageMaker Ground Truth